Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 Instructions for Dispersing Etravirine Tablets in Liquid:

-- Always administer etravirine following a meal.
-Area under the curve of etravirine is decreased by about 50% when the drug is taken on an empty stomach.
+- Area under the curve of etravirine is decreased by about 50% when the drug is taken on an empty stomach.
+Always administer etravirine with food.
 The type of food does not affect the exposure to etravirine.

 - Patients who are unable to swallow etravirine tablets may disperse the tablets in liquid.

-- Place the tablet(s) in 5 mL (1 teaspoon) of water, or enough liquid to cover the medication, and stir well until the water looks milky.
-If desired, add more water or, alternatively, orange juice or milk.
-Note: Patients should not place the tablets in orange juice or milk without first adding water.
-The use of grapefruit juice, warm (>40°C) drinks, or carbonated beverages should be avoided.
+- Place the tablet(s) in 5 mL (1 teaspoon) of water, or at least enough liquid to cover the medication, and stir well until the water looks milky.
+Add approximately 15 mL (1 tablespoon) of additional liquid.
+Water may be used, but other liquids, such as orange juice or milk, may improve the taste of the medication.
+Patients should not place the tablets in orange juice or milk without first adding water.
+Warm beverages (with temperatures >104°F or >40°C) or carbonated beverages should be avoided.